awalin/awalin-sopan/index.markdown

 ## Reverse Engineering the Analyst: Building Machine Learning Models for the SOC

-Many cyber incidents can be traced back to an original alert that was either missed or ignored by the Security Operations Center (SOC) or Incident Response (IR) team.
-While most analysts and SOCs are vigilant and responsive, the fact is they are often overwhelmed with alerts.
-If a SOC is unable to review all the alerts it generates, then sooner or later, something important will slip through the cracks.
-Think of a SOC as a self-contained machine that inputs unlabeled alerts and outputs the alerts labeled as “malicious” or “benign”.
-How can we capture the analysis and determine that something is indeed malicious, and then recreate that analysis at scale?
-In other words, what if we could train a machine to make the same analytical decisions as an analyst, within an acceptable level of confidence?
+What if we could train a machine to make the same analytical decisions as an analyst, within an acceptable level of confidence?
 I developed an ML system that classifies cyber events based on SOC analysts' approach to classifying them and published a paper and patent based on the analysis of the model's efficacy.

 [Blog](https://www.mandiant.com/resources/blog/build-machine-learning-models-for-the-soc) and [Paper: Building a machine learning model for the soc, by the input from the soc, and analyzing it for the soc](https://ieeexplore.ieee.org/document/8709231).
 2018 IEEE Symposium on Visualization for Cyber Security (VizSec).